Hannah Klugman

 Hannah Klugman (born 18 February 2009) is a British professional tennis player.
-She has a career high singles ranking of world No. 511 achieved on 14 October 2024.
+She has a career high singles ranking of world No. 337 achieved in September 2026.

 Early life

 Klugman was born in Kingston-upon-Thames and brought up in Wimbledon Village, where she was introduced to tennis at the Westside Club.
 Her first coach was Alison Taylor, wife of former Wimbledon semi-finalist Roger Taylor.
 She began training under Ben Haran from the age of nine.
 She is the youngest of four girls, and was inspired to take up tennis by her older sisters.

 Klugman also took part in hockey, netball, swimming and running during her childhood.
 Following the end of the COVID-19 lockdown, she opted to focus solely on tennis.
 In October 2023, Klugman reiterated her desire to stay at Wimbledon High School to complete her GCSEs.
 However, she switched to online learning a few months later.